DMARC

 3. Check whether SPF or DKIM passed.

-4. Check whether the passing SPF domain or DKIM `d=` domain matches the visible From domain, or an allowed subdomain in relaxed alignment.
+4. Check whether the passing SPF domain or DKIM `d=` domain matches the visible From domain, or matches an allowed subdomain in relaxed alignment.

 Related resources: